top of page

 BIO

 Alexandra was awarded a 2019 Civitella Ranieri Foundation fellowship.
 She was previously the recipient of the 2014 Missouri Review Jeffrey E. Smith Editors' Prize, a 2011 National Endowment for the Arts Fellowship, and a 2006-2008 Stegner Fellowship at Stanford.
 After living, studying, and teaching in states including Arkansas, Missouri, Florida, and California, she is currently a professor in, and co-director of, University of Idaho's MFA program, and an editor for Broadsided Press.
-She is also a founding member of the interdisciplinary arts BASK Collective.
 She lives in Moscow, Idaho, with her husband, the musician and composer Dylan Champagne.

 Contact